ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Administrator's Manual.md

 #### logs Directory

 This directory contains log anchor files and log files.
 The location and name of this directory must be specified in the altibase.properties file.
 The log anchor file name and the log file name are automatically set by Altibase.
-However, in order to be prepared in the event of an error in the file system containing the log anchor files, it is nevertheless recommended that the relevant properties be changed, and that individual log anchor files be located on different file systems.
+However, in order to be prepared in the event of an error in the file system containing the log anchor files, it is nevertheless recommended that the relevant properties be changed, and that individual log anchor files be located on different file systems. do_not_remove_log_files, never_remove_log_files are dummy files preventing log files from getting deleted.

 #### msg Directory